Photo by: Gina Coleman/WeedmapsImage lightbox

 When shopping, solventless concentrates cost 20-40% more than solvent-based options but offer superior flavor.
 Solvent-based concentrates offer consistent potency and better value for users prioritizing effects and affordability.

-Major concentrate categories: wax, shatter, live resin, and more
+Major concentrate categories: wax, shatter, live resin, live rosin, and more

 Photo by: Gina Coleman/WeedmapsImage lightbox